California State Teachers Retirement System Sells 3,077 Shares of OPKO Health, Inc. (NASDAQ:OPK)

 California State Teachers Retirement System lessened its holdings in OPKO Health, Inc. (NASDAQ:OPK) by 0.5% during the 1st quarter, according to its most recent Form 13F filing with the SEC.
 The fund owned 599,773 shares of the biotechnology company’s stock after selling 3,077 shares during the period.
 California State Teachers Retirement System owned approximately 0.09% of OPKO Health worth $2,573,000 at the end of the most recent quarter.

+In other news, SVP Jon R. Cohen bought 50,000 shares of OPKO Health stock in a transaction on Monday, May 10th.
+The stock was acquired at an average cost of $3.81 per share, for a total transaction of $190,500.00.
+Following the completion of the acquisition, the senior vice president now owns 125,000 shares of the company’s stock, valued at approximately $476,250.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Phillip Md Et Al Frost bought 400,000 shares of OPKO Health stock in a transaction on Tuesday, May 25th.
+The stock was purchased at an average price of $3.64 per share, with a total value of $1,456,000.00.
+Following the completion of the acquisition, the chief executive officer now directly owns 3,068,951 shares of the company’s stock, valued at approximately $11,170,981.64.
+The disclosure for this purchase can be found here.
+Over the last ninety days, insiders purchased 750,000 shares of company stock valued at $2,742,000.
+41.47% of the stock is owned by insiders.

-OPKO Health (NASDAQ:OPK) last issued its earnings results on Thursday, July 29th.
-The biotechnology company reported ($0.03) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.02 by ($0.05).
-OPKO Health had a net margin of 3.71% and a return on equity of 4.21%.
-As a group, equities analysts forecast that OPKO Health, Inc. will post 0.12 EPS for the current year.
+OPKO Health (NASDAQ:OPK) last released its quarterly earnings data on Thursday, July 29th.
+The biotechnology company reported ($0.03) earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.02 by ($0.05).
+OPKO Health had a return on equity of 4.21% and a net margin of 3.71%.
+As a group, sell-side analysts predict that OPKO Health, Inc. will post 0.12 EPS for the current fiscal year.

+Several research analysts have commented on OPK shares.
+Barrington Research dropped their price objective on shares of OPKO Health from $8.00 to $6.00 and set an “outperform” rating for the company in a research note on Friday.
+LADENBURG THALM/SH SH assumed coverage on shares of OPKO Health in a research note on Monday, June 21st.
+They set a “buy” rating and a $7.00 target price for the company.

 OPKO Health, Inc, is a biopharmaceutical and diagnostics company, which engages in the provision of healthcare services.
 It operates through the following segments: Diagnostics and Pharmaceuticals.
 The Diagnostics segment include clinical laboratory operations of BioReference, as well as point-of-care operations.